 Compulsory modulesCompulsory modules

 - FIN8000 Professional Arts Practice

 - FIN8002 Studio Work (Stage 1)

-You take optional modules to the value of 20 credits from within the School of Arts and Cultures, or
+You take the following module or an equivalent module or modules from within the School of Arts and Cultures:

 Modules change annually to take account of: